 Cloud Considerations and Concerns

 Despite the numerous benefits that come with transitioning to the cloud, including “access to worldwide scalability, resilience, and an incredible array of integrated services and security capabilities,” there remains significant resistance to cloud adoption.
 Concerns over data security, regulatory compliance, and geopolitics often top the list of reasons.
-These concerns are well justified; after all, the key to developing trust in your cloud provider is to trust it less.
+These concerns are well justified; after all, the key to developing trust in your cloud provider is to Can You Trust the Cloud?
+Only If You Trust It Less..

 Protecting Highly Sensitive Data